-Employer practices that produce unstable and unpredictable work hours are problems that pre-date the pandemic and economic recession caused by COVID-19.
-But the harm of these workplace practices has been exacerbated as millions of workers risk their own health and safety at jobs with few protections, volatile schedules, and inadequate hours in an effort to support themselves and their families.
-These scheduling practices make it extremely challenging for working people to meet their responsibilities outside of their jobs, including caregiving, pursuing higher education, managing a health condition or disability, or holding down a second job.
-Yet such practices are commonplace in large sectors of our economy—and they have continued throughout the pandemic.
+Employer practices that produce unstable and unpredictable work hours are problems that pre-date the COVID-19 pandemic—and employers continued to use these practices throughout the pandemic and its aftermath.
+Just-in-time scheduling practices make it extremely challenging for working people to meet their responsibilities outside of their jobs, including caregiving, pursuing higher education, managing a health condition or disability, or holding down a second job.
+Yet such practices are commonplace in large sectors of our economy.
 For example, national survey data show that close to two-thirds of hourly workers in retail and food service jobs receive their work schedules with less than two weeks’ advance notice, and about one-third receive their schedules with less than one week’s notice; more than one in five experience on-call shifts, and more than one in three have been required to work the closing shift one night and the opening shift the next morning (a “clopening” shift).
 Nearly two-thirds report that they want more stable and predictable work schedules.

 Many of the low-paid, hourly, service sector jobs in which just-in-time scheduling practices are most concentrated are jobs that women are especially likely to hold.
-Women also still shoulder the majority of caregiving responsibilities in families —and have taken on still more during the pandemic—which can make unpredictable work hours particularly problematic.
+Women also still shoulder the majority of caregiving responsibilities in families which can make unpredictable work hours particularly problematic.
 Black women, Latinas, and AAPI women are overrepresented in the low-paid workforce and women of color are also especially likely to be breadwinners for their families —and research confirms that women of color face an especially high risk of experiencing just-in-time scheduling practices.

 Research confirms, too, that unstable and unpredictable work hours have detrimental impacts on working people, their families, and their communities.
 Volatile work schedules, and the volatile incomes that result, undercut workers’ efforts to budget for expenses and increase economic hardship, including hunger and housing insecurity.
 The stress that unstable and unpredictable work schedules produce can harm both workers and their families, undermining well-being for children and adults alike by disrupting routines and straining relationships.
-These same workplace conditions can make maintaining stable, high-quality child care nearly impossible.
-And the protocols put in place by schools and child care facilities to keep children and educators safe during the pandemic—including remote schooling and quarantine periods for students—have only exacerbated challenges for caregivers struggling with unpredictable work schedules that do not take their needs into account.
+And these same workplace conditions can make maintaining stable, high-quality child care nearly impossible.

 The Schedules That Work Act would address the problems caused by unfair scheduling practices and promote the equity and stability that working families need.